FrancescoCarrabino/hopper/README.md

 **Grasshopper brings AI code assistance directly into your editor, giving you control over the models and providers you use.**

 ---
+## Key notes
+__Hey guys, this is a first draft and a very quick implementation.
+Suggestions might feel a little bit off or slightly buggy.
+I have tested it with Ollama running locally Qwen2.5-coder:3b.
+It works pretty good, but there is still lots to do.
+If you wanna become a contributor or help me refine the tool, I would be more than happy to share this journey with you!
+XOXO__

 ## ✨ Key Features